 Most jurisdictions follow Uniform Plumbing Code requirements for pipe sizes, but each jurisdiction may have additions or deletions to the code or only use a specific year of the code.
-This article presents some of the most common mistakes plumbing contractors faced when doing their work.
+This article presents some of the most common mistakes plumbing contractors might run into when doing their work.

-Common Plumbing Mistakes: Vents and Traps
+Problems With Vents and Traps

 It is easily overlooked that basement fixtures need to have an appropriate vent.
 Sometimes it is easy to combine vents, but you might want to check your local or state building code.
 Also, it is also important to add a vent to very trap.
 When there is no trap, water can be siphoned out, leaving the trap dry and useless.
 Do not use an S-trap for the sink drain; a P-trap is the right one for this application.

 Too much slope is never good.
 If you think that having a higher slope will make things easier, think again.
 A high slope means that liquids will move faster than solid, leaving solid behinds causing major issues later during normal operations.
 Ideally, 1/4 inch per feet should be enough.

 Although some fixtures could have a combined vent, building codes regulate the number of fixtures added to a common vent.
 The most common error is when more than 24 fixture units are combined on a two-inch vent pipe.

 There are many times that the cleanouts are located just in the wrong location.
 It is important to have the required clearance in order to service the line when it gets clogged.
 Cleanouts are not required by the code above the first floor but you might want to consider depending on how the line was designed to add some clean out just to facilitate servicing the line.
 Cleanouts are required at the base of each sanitary stack, on horizontal branches that are 100 feet apart, when the change of direction of the line exceeds 45 degrees or within 10 feet of connection between the main drain and the sewer.